techlahoma/oklathon/README.md

 ---

-For more information, questions, or how to get involved, please contact us at [contact@example.com](mailto:contact@example.com).
+For more information, questions, or how to get involved, join us on in the [Hackathon channel on Techlahoma Slack](https://techlahoma.slack.com/archives/C0658NNE6LS).